Study Cycles

 Students who have completed full-time attendance, meaning they have attended the necessary number of semesters leading to a degree, according to the study programme, have the opportunity to take part in the examinations at any semester, either winter or spring.
 This means that they can be examined at any course they choose regardless if it is taught in the winter or spring semester.

-If a student fails more than 3 times to pass a module, he/she may apply for a special examination in front of a 3 member committee, consisting of professors of the institution, who share the same or similar scientific field.
+If a student fails more than 3 times to pass a module, they may apply for a special examination in front of a three-member committee, consisting of professors of the institution, who share the same or similar scientific field.
 The tutor of the module cannot be part of this committee.
 In the case of a new failure, the student may or may not continue with his/her studies, according to the terms and conditions of the organisation of the institution.
 These include the maximum times a student may sit an exam.

 Students failing a compulsory module are required to repeat it in the following semester.